IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to [prepare](../Common-Backend-Scripts/README.md#preparelogssh) the deployment log files and publish them to the Azure build result.
-* `Deployment` stages to deploy to controlled test environments, if triggered the [release pipeline process](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline/#the-release-pipeline-with-build-package-and-deploy-stages) via a manual pipeline request with the pipelineType set to release `release`:
+* `Deployment` stages to deploy to controlled test environments, if the [release pipeline process](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline/#the-release-pipeline-with-build-package-and-deploy-stages) is triggered via a manual pipeline request with the `pipelineType` set to release `release`:
   * to create the release candidate Git tag using the [computeReleaseVersion script](../Common-Backend-Scripts/README.md#computereleaseversionsh).
   * to run the Wazi Deploy [generate command](../Common-Backend-Scripts/README.md#wazideploy-generatesh) to download the package from the configured Artifact repository and generate the Deployment Plan.
   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#wazideploy-deploysh) (Python-based) into development and test regions